1emvr/ROPEmporium/write4/write4.md

 - `.got.plt` section is 0x8 bytes and is writable

-`mov [rbp+filename], rdi` is a potential write-what-where gadget that could be abused
+`mov [rbp+filename], rdi` is a potential write-what-where gadget that could be abused the challenge gives the hint `mov [rxx], rxx` as a gadget to write with